HMCS Canada: Wreck site

 The wreck was located by technical divers in 2001 and rests in 235 ft of water off of Islamorada, Florida.
 In March 2003, the site was the focus of an archaeological investigation by a NOAA team consisting of the Monitor National Marine Sanctuary, East Carolina University, National Undersea Research Center (NURC) at the University of North Carolina at Wilmington and videographer Rick Allen and Kimberly Faulk from Nautilus Productions.
 Nautilus Productions provided site documentation, documented the archaeological survey and recorded diving activities during the dives.
 The wreck is encrusted with oysters, as well as sponges, corals, and other invertebrate growth and rests upright on a white, sandy bottom.

 Archaeologists are working toward designating the wreck a U.S. National Historic Site because of the significance it holds in the evolution of Canada's military.

+In December 2025, the wreck was surveyed by the Canadian-led HMCS Canada Expedition 2025, a Flag Expedition of both the Royal Canadian Geographical Society and The Explorers Club, in collaboration with the National Oceanic and Atmospheric Administration (NOAA).
+The expedition employed technical diving and 3D photogrammetry to create a high-resolution three-dimensional record of the wreck, collecting approximately 10,600 underwater photographs.
+Data generated during the expedition contributed to the preparation of two NOAA technical reports, one documenting the site's marine archaeology and the other its marine ecology.
+The resulting three-dimensional model was released for public research and educational use.
+The expedition was featured in a CBC News Network report by Brett Ruskin that was broadcast nationally in Canada on 2 July 2026, coinciding with the centenary of the ship's sinking.